Roadway Safety Professional Capacity Building Program

 • Facilitated peer exchanges

-• Online communities of practice where roadway safety professionals discuss safety issues, share effective practices, and collaborate to solve problems.
+• The Strategic Highway Safety Plan Community of Practice (SHSP CoP) where roadway safety professionals discuss safety issues, share effective practices, and collaborate to solve problems.

-• Noteworthy practices database that catalogs successful and unique approaches that save time, money, and other critical resources, while effectively helping to reduce roadway fatalities and injuries.
+• Roadway Safety Noteworthy Practices database that catalogs successful and unique approaches that save time, money, and other critical resources, while effectively helping to reduce roadway fatalities and injuries.